Auburn/FastNoise2/README.md

 WIP successor to FastNoiseSIMD

-Modular node based approach to noise generation
+Modular node based approach to noise generation using modern C++17 features and templates

 Uses FastSIMD to compile classes with multiple SIMD types